-Alvina Antar, Chief Information Officer, Zuora
+Alvina Antar, CIO, Zuora

 When you want mountaineering shoes, you won’t settle for sneakers.
 They might still offer some protection for your feet, but definitely not the kind you need high up on a mountaintop Similarly, use products for what they are primarily built for and not extend their capabilities to areas outside of the its core competency.